 Dundee has run FADD since 2011, slowly growing each year, with different artists volunteering to run the project over the years.
-The past two years we’ve reached over 100 people taking part!
-We’ve been supported by The National Lottery through Creative Scotland in our most recent years, enabling us to acquire a team to run FADD, to provide paid opportunities, public activities, and support our community in more ways outwith our January project.
+We now reach over 100 people taking part in January, with numbers close to 100 exhibiting.
+We’ve been supported by The National Lottery through Creative Scotland in our most recent years, enabling us to acquire a team to run FADD to provide paid opportunities, public activities, and support our community in more ways outwith our January project.

 - 2. Where Does FADD Take Place?

 We are based online.
 You can follow us on Instagram, Facebook and Twitter.
-In anticipation of January starting we share previous participant stories, general information about us, and give you time to sign up to take part.
+In anticipation of January starting we share previous participant stories, general information about us, and give you time to ‘sign up’ to take part.
 During January over these accounts, we encourage and cheer you all on, share on going projects, and provide general information.
 Following January we share updates and opportunities as well as our showcase of participant projects.
-(Typically as a public exhibition in person, but currently as an online website.)
-FADD usually provide social meets in person to help people network and put faces to Instagram names!
-This year these will be online through Zoom.
+(Typically as a public exhibition in person with workshops and activities.)
+We’ve recently provided social meets and workshops in person to help people network and put faces to Instagram names!
+These have been online and in person to reach/suit everyone.

 - 3. What Do I Do?